Can you use vinegar to get rid of rats?

 All you need to do is soak a handful of common cotton balls in white vinegar and leave then in areas where you have noticed rat activity.

 This is even easier!
-Pour a cup full of white vinegar and leave it is an area where you have noticed rat activity.
+Pour a cup of white vinegar and leave it in an area where you have noticed rat activity.

 The scent will be strong enough to deter rats.
-You can also use dishes scattered in larger areas to make sure it is covered.
+You can also use dishes scattered in larger areas to ensure they are covered.

-If you are doing this in an area where the scent will disperse quickly (well ventilated, large area) then make sure to change these every week.
+Change these weekly if you are doing this in an area where the scent will disperse quickly (a well-ventilated, large area).

 Make up a 50/50 mix of white vinegar and water.
 Add in a teaspoon full of salt too.

 Mix this spray thoroughly!
-Then apply it in areas where you have noticed rats have been.
-Any areas where you have noticed rat urine, feces, or chewed items.
+Then apply it in areas where you have noticed rat activity, such as areas where you have noticed rat urine, feces, or chewed items.

 This spray is very effective at deterring rats and cleaning up after them.
 You probably already have the required ingredients!
-Give it a go!
+Please give it a go!

 Add To Cleaning Equipment

-When using anti-bacterial sprays, or other equipment, you can add white vinegar to these products to add in a natural rat repellent.
+When using anti-bacterial sprays, or other equipment, you can add white vinegar to these products as a natural rat repellent.